Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 	#.
 Click on the :guilabel:`Shipping & Escrow` tab within the listing's details to make sure the item is shipping in your country and you have enough PART :guilabel:`Anon` balance funds.
 You will find the number of PART required for the order within the :guilabel:`Total needed for order` column.
 	#.
 Click on :guilabel:`Add to cart`.

-**Send the bid to the seller**
+**Submit order request to the seller**

 .. rst-class:: bignums

 	#.
 Open :guilabel:`Market` -> :guilabel:`CART` to review the content of your cart and enter your shipping information.
 	#.
 Click the :guilabel:`Review & Submit this Order` button to review your order's details and click the :guilabel:`Confirm Order & Submit` to send the bid to the seller.
 	#.
-Your bid is now placed and the seller will receive it within minutes.
-The seller has to confirm your bid and by doing so it becomes an order.
+Your order request has been submited to the seller, who still has to confirm your order.

 .. hint::
-  1. Save your shipping information into a user profile.
+	Save your shipping information into a user profile.
 That way you do not need to rewrite it with every order.
 To do so, check the :guilabel:`Save shipping profile` box before moving to the next step and give the profile a name.

-  3. Since a security deposit is demanded from both parties this step is necessary at the moment.

 Make Security Deposit
 ======================

-Once the seller has confirmed your bid it converts into an order when the seller puts his security deposit as well.
-Your order status will change from :guilabel:`Bidding` to :guilabel:`Escrow`.
-The security deposit of any order is always equal to the full value of the order (cost of the item + shipping) for both parties.
+Once the seller has confirmed your order, its status will change from :guilabel:`REQUESTING` to :guilabel:`ACCEPTED`; it's time to make your security deposit into the :doc:`two-party escrow smart-contract <../in-depth/indepth_escrow>`.
+The security deposit of any order is always equal to the value of what's being purchased, including shipping costs.

 .. rst-class:: bignums

 	#.
 Await the notification that the seller has accepted your order.
 	#.
-Open :guilabel:`Market` -> :guilabel:`PURCHASES` -> :guilabel:`Orders` and look for any order marked as :guilabel:`Awaiting Payment`.
+Open :guilabel:`Market` -> :guilabel:`PURCHASES` -> :guilabel:`Orders` and look for any order marked as :guilabel:`ACCEPTED`.
 	#.
-Click on the order's tile to expand its details and click on the :guilabel:`Mark as payment` button to lock your funds into the two-party escrow contract.
+Click on the order's tile to expand its details and click on the :guilabel:`Request Escrow`.
+	#.
+You can provide and email address or a phone number to help the seller.
+This step is optional.
+	#.
+Confirm your security deposit by clicking on the :guilabel:`Confirm & Fund`.

 .. hint::
-	2. In the :guilabel:`Filter` section, you can check :guilabel:`Orders requiring attention` to only see orders that require your attention or filter them by status.
+	In the :guilabel:`Filter` section, you can check :guilabel:`Orders requiring attention` to only see orders that require your attention or filter them by status.

 .. seealso::
   Have a look at :doc:`Two-party Escrow Explained <../in-depth/indepth_escrow>` to know all about it!